cben/mathdown/README.md

 (you can choose any port of course.  <kbd>Ctrl+C</kbd> when done.)

-The only benefits the dynamic server is going to bring (not implemented yet) are:
+The only benefits the dynamic server is going to bring (not implemented yet) will be:

  1. Including the document text in the HTTP response for search engines (#7).
  2. Prettier `mathdown.net/foobar` instead of `mathdown.net/?doc=foobar` URLs (#59).

 **However you run it, you can open the same document ids and real-time collaboration will work!**

-I'm testing hosting on Heroku (https://mathdown.herokuapp.com, should auto-deploy from `gh-pages` on github) and Openshift (http://mathdown-cben.rhcloud.com/).
-Heroku Button for forks is very neat!
-Both require $20/month for TLS on custom domain; while I understand why that's an effective threshold for "serious" customers to pay, but it annoys me engineering-wise (shared cert TLS is not significantly cheaper for them than custom cert).
-Also, upgrading to Openshift bronze failed so far.
+The app works on Heroku and RHcloud (aka Openshift), and I'm in process of switching https://mathdown.net to RHcloud ([#57](https://github.com/cben/mathdown/issues/57).
+See [deployment/](deployment/README.md) subdirectory for details.

 ### mathdown.net and mathdown.com domains